Accessibility

 Helpful external links:

-This is a link to AbilityNet’s toolkits for accessibility on the web
+• This is a link to AbilityNet’s toolkits for accessibility on the web

 Coming to our venues

-We run a range of access enhanced performances, take a look at what’s coming up in Shows & events – just click the Access enhanced button to view performances which are Relaxed or include audio description, captioning or BSL interpretation.
+We run a range of access enhanced performances, take a look at what’s coming up in Shows & Events – just click the Access Enhanced button to view performances which are Relaxed or include audio description, captioning or BSL interpretation.

 Audio Described performances

 Audio description is a live verbal commentary providing information on the visual elements of a production as it unfolds.
 It describes action that is essential to the understanding of the story, as well as other visual information such as the style and design, sets, costumes, facial expressions and visual jokes.
-We will normally also run touch tours before the performance to allow audiences to explore the set.
+We will normally also run touch tours before these performances to allow audiences to explore the set.

 Captioned performances

-At a captioned performance the words are displayed on a screen (or screens), placed near the stage or in the set and can be seen at the same time as they are spoken or sung.
+At a captioned performance the words are displayed on a screen (or multiple screens), placed near the stage or in the set and can be seen at the same time as they are spoken or sung.

-BSL Interpreted performances
+BSL interpreted performances

 An interpreter will stand in a visible position and interpret the spoken and heard elements of a performance.

-Personal Assistant Tickets
+Personal Assistant tickets

 We offer a companion or personal assistant ticket free of charge for people with disabilities or conditions who are booking a ticket and require a companion with them to be able to attend our events.
+We also often offer a concession rate for Disabled people.